MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/configure-devops-pipeline.md

 # Configure a pipeline and push updates using GitHub Actions

-In this article, you learn how to push changes to your GitHub repo through GitHub Actions.
+In this article, you learn how to push changes to your GitHub repo through GitHub Actions for apps created via Azure Developer CLI (azd) Preview.

 This article uses the sample [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).
 However, the principles you learn in this article apply to any of the [Azure Developer CLI template](overview.md#azure-developer-cli-templates).